-The impact of unemployment on the family is a serious problem.
-This study has attempted to explore male unemployment within the family with regard to role perception, decision making and relational satisfaction.
-The findings reflect that unemployment negatively impacts on marital satisfaction, partner satisfaction and decision making.
-There are hardly any support programmes for unemployed individuals and their families and there is a dire need for development and implementation of such programmes.
+The impact of unemployment on the family is a serious This study has attempted to explore problem. male unemployment within the family with regard to role perception, decision making and relational satisfaction.
+The findings reflect that unemployment negatively impacts on marital satisfaction, partner satisfaction and decision hardly any support programmes making.
+There are for unemployed individuals and their families and there is a dire need for development and implementation of such programmes.
 Family relationships need to be sustained during these trying periods as unemployment is a reality which many people will experience at some stage of their lives.